Smart merge reduces duplicate emails

 Why did my smart-merged conversation split into a new conversation?

 In some cases, Front will auto-split the conversation again to avoid possible confidential content being exposed on an auto-merged conversation.
-A new inbound message will create a new conversation if:
+A new inbound message will create a new conversation if all the following conditions are met:

 - The new message was sent only to you